Texas high court blocks Houston plan to offer mail ballots

 The decision by the all-Republican court is the latest defeat in a string of losses for Democrats whose efforts to change Texas voting laws during the coronavirus pandemic have largely failed.

 Polls show unusually tight races this year in America’s biggest red state, intensifying battles over voting access.
 Texas is one of just five states not allowing widespread mail-in voting this year.
 Republican Gov. Greg Abbott has resisted calls to expand eligibility and courts have sided with GOP leaders who say fear of catching COVID-19 doesn’t qualify voters for mail-in ballots.

-Last week, Abbott was sued after he barred Texas’ 254 counties from operating more than one drop-off box each for absentee ballots.
-Harris County and other Democratic-led counties have had to close dozens of drop-off locations as a result.
+Abbott also continues facing lawsuits, including one filed Wednesday by the Texas NAACP, over his decision last week that barred Texas’ 254 counties from operating more than one drop-off box for absentee ballots, which forced the closure of dozens of drop-off sites in Harris County and other Democratic-led counties.

 Mail voting in Texas is generally limited to voters who are 65 years old or older, or who have a disability.